Language: EN

 How to Create a Web Server with Node.js and the HTTP Module

-Node.js provides the HTTP module which allows us to create web servers easily without the need to depend on external libraries or frameworks.
+Node.js provides the HTTP module that allows us to create web servers easily without needing to rely on external libraries or frameworks.

-An HTTP server is a software program that is always on and constantly listens to requests from other computers, known as clients.
+An HTTP server is basically a program that is always on and constantly listens for requests from other machines (which we will call clients).

-When a client, such as a web browser, requests a web page, for example, the HTTP server receives that request and processes it, returning the requested web page to the client.
+When a client requests a web page, the HTTP server receives that request and processes it, returning the requested web page to the client.

-HTTP servers are necessary for the Internet to “work”.
+HTTP servers are necessary for “the Internet to work”.
 Creating HTTP servers is one of the main purposes of Node.js.
-Therefore, you can imagine, it does it quite well 😉.
+So, you can imagine, it does it quite well 😉.

-On many occasions, we will use some kind of framework or library to create an HTTP server with Node.js.
-However, we have the native HTTP module available, which allows us to carry out most basic or intermediate projects.
+In many cases, we will use some type of framework or library to create an HTTP server with Node.js.
+However, we have the native HTTP module available that allows us to carry out most basic or intermediate projects.

 Examples of using the HTTP module